BEST Gingerbread Men Cookies! Deeply flavored with spices and molasses, tender or crispy depending on how long you bake

 4 Roll out dough, cut shapes: Heat oven to 350°F. Place a dough third on a large piece of lightly floured parchment paper or wax paper.
 Using a rolling pin, roll dough 1/8 inch thick.
 Refrigerate again for 5-10 minutes to make it easier to cut out the cookies.

-5 Bake and decorate: Transfer to un-greased baking sheets.
-Bake until crisp but not darkened, 8 to 10 minutes.
+6 Bake: Bake at 350°F until crisp but not darkened, 8 to 10 minutes.
 Remove from oven.
 Let sit a few minutes and then use a metal spatula to transfer cookies to a wire rack to cool completely.
 Decorate as desired.

 If the icing is too runny, add more powdered sugar until you get the desired consistency.
 Fill a piping bag with the icing to pipe out into different shapes.
 (Or use a plastic sandwich bag, with the tip of one corner of the bag cut off.)
 Keep the icing covered while you work with it or it will dry out.